-Plants of the Thalictrum genus are hardy perennials that range in height from 30 cm to 2 metres.
+Plants of the Thalictrum genus are hardy perennials that range in height from 30 cm to 2 metres (1 to 7 feet).

-They have an attractive foliage that may be toothed or lobed and they bloom in the summer, carrying fluffy flowers of purple, pink, white or yellow.
+They have an attractive foliage.
+This may be toothed or lobed.
+Plants bloom in the summer, carrying fluffy flowers of purple, pink, white or yellow.

 Thalictrum aquilegiifolium by AnnaKika.

-Germination of Thalictrum species is a little hit and miss, and may take from two weeks to two years.
+Germination of Thalictrum species is a little hit and miss.
+It may take from two weeks to two years.

-Once seedlings are growing strongly, transplant them in the autumn into a partially shaded part of the garden (they will grow fine in sunny areas in cool areas) with a spacing of between 15 cm (small varieties) to 90 cm (larger plants).
+Once seedlings are growing strongly, transplant them in the autumn into a partially shaded location of the garden (they will grow fine in sunny areas in cool areas).
+Use a spacing of between 15 cm / 6 inches (small varieties) to 90 cm / 3 feet (larger plants).

 Ideally the soil that they grow in should be acidic (pH 5 to 6) and moist.

-Large Thalictrum should be staked.
+Large Thalictrum plants should be staked.
 Cut back the plants to ground level in the autumn.

-If you require more plants then they can be propagated by division at the start of spring.
+If you require more plants, then they can be propagated through division at the start of spring.